neje/npaf/README.md

 4. Navigate to your **<ns-3_installation_directory>/** folder.
 5. Reconfigure your ns-3 installation using **waf** command: ./waf configure (you can use all options you need).
 6. Compile your ns-3 installation using **waf** command: ./waf build (you can use all options you need).

+## Using NPAF
+1. Include npaf module in your scratch files: **#include "ns3/npaf-module.h"**
-7. Please note that this utility uses **namespace napaf**, so you should not forget to add this namespace to your scratches (for example you can add this line in your C++ code **using namespace npaf;**).
+2. Please note that this utility uses **namespace napaf**, so you should not forget to add this namespace to your scratches (for example you can add this line in your C++ code **using namespace npaf;** of use prefix **npaf::** with class names).

 ## Previous work
 This utility is evolved from our previous work that is published in several papers.
-In this papers you can find deaper explanations of how this utility works, class diagrams, and several usecase scenarious used to verify functionality.
+In this papers you can find deaper explanations of how this utility works, class diagrams, how the KPIs are calculated, and several usecase scenarious used to verify functionality.

 ### Papers
 1. Jevtic, Nenad & Malnar, Marija.
 (2019).
 Novel ETX-based metrics for overhead reduction in dynamic ad hoc networks.
 IEEE Access.
 PP. 1-1.
 10.1109/ACCESS.2019.2936191.